Mantaro/mantaro.github.io/README.md

 ## Mantaro Bot - A simple, comprehensive and stable Discord bot

-[Mantaro](https://github.com/Mantaro/MantaroBot) is a simple Discord bot used to enhance your Discord experience.
+[Mantaro](https://github.com/Mantaro/MantaroBot) is a simple but powerful Discord bot used to enhance your Discord experience.
 It includes many fun and useful features such as moderation, music, games and currency.
 It's currently in over **450,000 servers** serving over **30 million users**!

 This page is hosted in Github Pages and it's available [here](https://github.com/Mantaro/mantaro.github.io/).